Starting a subscription box company? Here’s everything you need to know

 Outsourcing is the easiest way to ship as your volume grows.
 The best part is, there are tons of third party logistics companies to choose from, so you can find the provider that best fits your business model.

-It’s important to start promoting your box before you launch it!
+It’s time to boast about your boxes.
 If you generate interest well in advance, more people will be ready to buy as soon as your box actually goes on sale.

 So, how exactly can you start generating that interest?
 We’ve gathered some of the less obvious tips and tricks below.
 Then, we’ll talk about the biggest tool in your arsenal – social media – and how to get it right.

-To recap, here are the six steps to take when starting a subscription box company.
+To recap, here are the seven steps to take when starting a subscription box company.

 How to create a subscription box